Seismic Data

 3. Editing

-Editing for dead/bad traces
+Editing for dead/bad traces4.
+Static corrections

 Often called statics, a bulk shift of a seismic trace in time during seismic processing.
 A common static correction is the weathering correction, which compensates for a layer of low seismic velocity material near the surface of the Earth.
 Other corrections compensate for differences in topography and differences in the elevations of sources and receivers.